parmentelat/r2lab-obsolete/inventory/operations-guide.md

 #### In the preplab

 * in L102B, things are different, the only labelling that we will have is `04` written on the node, so we can talk to that node using `192.138.x.4` on all 3 subnets
-* which means that in the user's point of view, the set of all nodes from bemol should be `4,38-41` and not `38-42`
+* which means that in the user's point of view, the set of all nodes from preplab should be `4,38-41` and not `38-42`

 #### Epilogue

 So to summarize, after `make remap` everything works fine in the faraday landscape.
-However for bemol, there is a need to tweak the list of all nodes, so that `rhubarbe -a` does the right thing.
+However for preplab, there is a need to tweak the list of all nodes, so that `rhubarbe -a` does the right thing.

 `make remap` does the right thing (i.e. it changes )

-For now, this is done on bemol in `/etc/rhubarbe/rhubarbe.conf`; and because the pip-install of rhubarbe is a little basic, it is best to reflect the change right into the `rhubarbe` git repo, so that a subsequent `pip install --upgrade` won't override the change.
+For now, this is done on preplab in `/etc/rhubarbe/rhubarbe.conf`; and because the pip-install of rhubarbe is a little basic, it is best to reflect the change right into the `rhubarbe` git repo, so that a subsequent `pip install --upgrade` won't override the change.

 It's no big deal if this is not done properly though, because the impact is so low.